BELL Summer Internship Program

 Can a college graduate apply to the program?

-Unfortunately, we only accept current undergraduate students.
-Seniors graduating in May 2019 may apply, but priority will be given to applicants further from graduation.
+Unfortunately, we only accept current undergraduate students and seniors graduating in May 2022.
+However, priority will be given to applicants further from graduation.

 Do you need to have research experience to apply?